Leadership and Unconventional Wisdom: Setting Objectives

 - We have a sales team that consistently finds great new clients

-- We are able to bring new, relevant services to market faster than most in our industry; in some cases we may be years ahead of others
+- We can bring new, relevant services to market faster than most in our industry; in some cases, we may be years ahead of others

 - Our client survey results are at the top of our industry (we use two different cloud-based survey methods that are common in our industry and benchmark against thousands of similar companies)